sesamechicken/gruntstrap/README.md

-#Hello Gruntstrap#
+#Gruntstrap#
+- Angular
+- Bootstrap
+- Grunt -
+- Bower-
+- Fastclick
+- dev use of HTTP-Server

-Bootstrap/Grunt/Bower/Fastclick boilerplate to hit the ground running.
+I like this for boilerplate to hit the ground running.

-**More npm packages added if necessary.**